 Winter pruning creates greater convenience for you and your property.

 During winter, minimal maintenance is needed for your lawn and landscaping, so there is no intrusion on active growth as there would be during spring.
 Once the weather breaks, there will be no shortage of yard work on your to-do list or entertaining and fun to be had.
 By scheduling ahead, you eliminate some tasks when you just want to be outside enjoying your property.

 Dormant pruning saves time and money.

-With the cold weather providing a harder ground, arborists have easier access to the tree using equipment.
-This more efficient method of pruning saves us time and saves you money.
+With the cold weather providing a harder ground, arborists have easier access to the tree using equipment for larger shade tree pruning.
+This more efficient method of pruning saves time and saves you money.

 A more precise prune is possible.

 Leaf drop throughout the fall season makes branches easier to see, so there is easy access to prune a tree at its core.
 This provides the most time-efficient solution for you.

 Dormant pruning keeps trees sustained through the season.